fadairo/novelcraft-ai/revision_instructions.md

 **Writing a literary novel**

-- You MUST revise chapters in the style of Sergio de La Pava and Jonathan Franzen.
+- You MUST revise chapters in the style of Garth Risk Hellberg and Jonathan Franzen.
 - Do not rush scenes
+- NEVER use the surname CHEN for a character
 - Use the characters mentioned in the outline
 - Transition smoothly between scenes
+- Avoid the use of ornate language
+- Avoid using metaphors.
+Do not use more than one metaphor per scene.

 ## CORE PRINCIPLES: SOPHISTICATED HUMANITY